 Can I get a refund on my membership?

 Conservation Halton Parks memberships will be extended for the duration of the park closures but memberships are (and have always been) non-refundable.
 Considering that memberships provide access to the parks for an entire year, that the parks were closed for just a few weeks, that memberships pay for themselves in just a few visits and that we are extending memberships for the duration of the park closures, we are confident that you will still be able to find value in them.
-Memberships will resume on May 22.
+Memberships resumed on May 22.